Telehealth with Recovery Centers of America

 Telehealth RCA is literally the next best thing to being there.
 Just today, I was lifted from a very scary place because I was able to access my therapist.
-Thank you for making Telehealth available to us patients,” – RCA Patient
+Thank you for making Telehealth available to us patients,” – RCA client

 In the beginning it (Telehealth) was hard to get used to but knowing what I am getting out of it is encouraging and makes it easier to get on.
 Now I look forward to it every day.
-I know I need to be accountable and it reminds me that I am not alone.” – RCA Patient
+I know I need to be accountable and it reminds me that I am not alone.” – RCA client

 After you’ve completed a phone assessment with one of our team members, your clinical team will come up with an individualized plan for your treatment.
 Just like our brick and mortar Outpatient services*, you will have the option of Partial Hospitalization Program (PHP) (also called Day Treatment in Massachusetts), Intensive Outpatient Services (IOP) or Partial Day Treatment, and General Outpatient Services (GOP).